privacyidea/privacyidea/doc/policies/authentication.rst

 This way you can add, remove or modify the contents of the three parameters.
 For more information on the regular expressions see [#pythonre]_.

+The mangling happens *after* the user resolving as described in :ref:`relate_realm`.

+.. note:: This means that you can not mangle a non-existing user or a non-existing realm.

 .. note:: You must escape the backslash as **\\\\** to refer to the found substrings.